etamu-class/assg00/README.md

    provided build tools and extensions, and can push your work back to your repositories for grading.

-If you have a working VSCode IDE, and have set up the Dev Containers, then you can proceed with this and all assignments for the class.
+If you have a working VSCode IDE, and have set up Docker and DevContainers, then you can proceed with this and all assignments for the class.

-When your development environment is configured and ready, before each assignment you will perform the following steps to begin working on the assignment.
+Before each assignment you will perform the following steps to begin working on the assignment.

 ## Accept the Assignment to create your repository on GitHub

-For all assignments you will be given a link that will allow you to accept the GitHub classroom assignment.
+For all assignments you will be given a GitHubClassroom Invitation Link that will allow you to accept the GitHub classroom assignment.
 Accepting the assignment will make a copy of the assignment code in your GitHub account from the assignment template.
 Once you accept the assignment, you will have a GitHub repository that you can clone and push your work back into for grading.

-By following assignment invitation link, you will be taken to GitHub, where you will be asked to accept the assignment.
-If this is the first assignment you are accepting, you need to associate your GitHub account with the class ID that identifies you as a member of this class.
-Please let me know if you do not see yourself listed as a student here.
-Once you select your student ID, you will need to create a team name.
-Teams of 2 or 3 students may be allowed for the class.
-Ask the instructor before starting assignment 01 about forming teams.
-There are additional work that needs to be done to collaborate successfully using git if you form a team, so be aware of that.

 ## Clone Repository using SSH to a VSCode Dev Container